 Exercise is key for a healthy lifestyle and complements a balanced diet, but getting fit doesn't have to mean costly gym fees.
-Khalid Shakir, rehabilitation and fitness specialist at Harley Street Health Centre in London, shares his top tips and exercises for working out at home...
+Our fitness specialist shares his top tips and exercises for working out at home...

 Going to the gym isn’t for everyone.
 The costs can be high, you may find it hard to get to a convenient location or you may feel self-conscious if you’re new to exercise.
 Regular moderate exercise is vital for reducing cardiovascular health risks, managing your weight and fat content and preventing back and joint problems.
 The increase in muscle to fat ratio also helps your body burn more calories and boosts your metabolism.
 It is generally much harder to manage your weight long-term without exercise.